rbugajewski/loud/README.markdown

 # Ping!
 Very Private Podcast Feed.

 *Ping!
 Very Private Podcast Feed.* lets you add M4A or MP3 files from a web site to a feed for listening later.
 You can keep it private and subscribe to it in your favorite podcast app.
-This way people won’t know which moaning from porn movies is your favorite one.

 It is very much like [HuffDuffer](http://huffduffer.com), but private and hosted by you.